runpod/docs/docs/serverless/pricing.md

 ### Flex workers

-**On-demand workers**.
+**On-demand workers** that scale to zero when not in use, so you only pay when processing requests.
 Flex workers are ideal for variable workloads, non-time-sensitive applications, and maximizing cost efficiency for sporadic usage.
-Flex workers scale to zero when not in use, so you only pay when processing requests.

 ### Active workers

-**Always-on workers**.
-Active workers are ideal for consistent workloads, latency-sensitive applications, and high-volume processing.
-Active workers run 24/7 and receive a 20-30% discount compared to Flex pricing, but you're charged continuously regardless of usage.
+**Always-on workers** that run 24/7.
+Active workers receive a 20-30% discount compared to flex workers, but you are charged continuously regardless of usage.
+Use active workers for consistent workloads, latency-sensitive applications, and high-volume processing.

 ### Pricing table (per second)